jieggii/jieggii/README.md

 ## Interview
-I really enjoy coding, mainly do it for my very few pet-projects.
+I really enjoy coding, mainly do it for my pet and study projects, work hard everyday to expand my knowlege.
-I'm also keen on GNU/Linux distros and tiling window managers.
+I'm also keen on GNU/Linux distros, tiling window managers, various CLI programs and other nerdy stuff.
-Always like to learn something new.
+Always happy to try and learn something new.

+I speak russian (native), english (~B2) and finnish (~A2).

 ## Experience
-I've been into programming for around 4 years already but I see that I'm only in the beginning of my way to this charming world.
+I've been into programming/IT for around 5 years already but I see that I'm only in the beginning of my way to this charming world.

 ## Contacts